We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 The second diamond was a bit of an improvement.
 It was a 1.15ct F SI2 excellent cut round diamond for $7,233.
 This diamond was better cut, but once again the inclusion was quite noticeable.
 Another major concern was the Strong Blue fluorescence grade.
 This is a big no-no when buying a colorless diamond.
 Read more in our guide to fluorescence in diamonds.

-So what did I think of the prices?
+So what did I think of The Jewelry Exhchange’s prices?
 Let’s compare and see.

 The first diamond came in at $4,875 on its own (we were looking at it loose).
 Here is a comparable 1.14ct G I1 very good cut from James Allen.
 Let me be clear that I do not like this diamond, but it has the same problems the Jewelry Exchange diamond had.
 This one will run you $3,410.
 That saves you about 30%.

 The second diamond was a little nicer, but still had some major flaws while clocking in at $7,233.
 Here is a superior 1.18ct F SI2 excellent cut from James Allen.
 As you can see, the inclusions are not readily visible on the James Allen diamond (it will be eye-clean) and the fluorescence grade is better.
 I would still be hesitant to recommend it (we don’t like medium fluorescence on F colors either), but it’s certainly a better choice.
 The James Allen choice will cost you $5,600, a savings of about 25%.
 This is ignoring the fact that you will save even more because the online purchase is tax free if sent to certain states.
 If you are curious about JA’s reputation you can read more in our review of James Allen Diamonds.